jphafner/physicsAMC/README.md

     Of interest are the rewrites of all released [calculus AB](/qbank/collegeBoard/calculusAB.tex) and [calculus BC](/qbank/collegeBoard/calculusBC.tex) exam questions.
 - [gre](/qbank/gre/): A rewrite of all released physics GRE exams.
 - [halliday](/qbank/halliday/): A rewrite of the exam bank questions to Halliday's _Fundamentals of Physics_.
-- [hewitt](/qbank/hewitt/): A rewrite of Hewitt's 60 questions that all physics students should answer.
 - [holt](/qbank/holt/): A rewrite of the end of chapter assessments from Holt's _Physics_.
 - [jpierce](/qbank/jpierce/): A rewrite of of [Dr. James Pierce's Physics 101 Sample Test Questions](http://mavdisk.mnsu.edu/jpierce/courses/p101/questions.html).
 - [njctl](/qbank/njctl/): A rewrite of [The New Jersey Center for Teaching and Learning](https://njctl.org/courses/science/) physics problems, both calculus and algebra based.